Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 `gid` cannot be reliably determined before the compute pool is allocated and this volume will be mounted as the root user.

+Note that when using `azurefile` for a shared data volume, the storage account that holds the file share must reside within the same Azure region as the Azure Batch compute pool.
+Attempting to mount an Azure File share that is cross-region will result in failure as current Linux Samba clients do not support share level encryption at this time.

 The second shared volue, `glustervol`, is a [GlusterFS](https://www.gluster.org/) network file system.
 Please note that GlusterFS volumes are located on the VM's temporary local disk space which is